Berlin Codex

-It was taken to Berlin for the Berliner Museen, where it was brought to the notice of the Royal Prussian Academy of Sciences by Carl Schmidt, July 16, 1896.
+It was taken to Berlin for the Berliner Museen, where it was brought to the notice of the Royal Prussian Academy of Sciences by Carl Schmidt, 16 July 1896.
 Schmidt edited the Act of Peter in 1903, but the gnostic contents of the Berlin Codex were not finally completely translated until 1955.
-Few people paid attention to it until the 1970s, when a new generation of scholars of early Christianity took an increased interest in the wake of the discovery of the more famous group of early Gnostic Christian documents found at Nag Hammadi in 1945.
+Few people paid attention to it until the 1970s, when a new generation of scholars of early Christianity took an increased interest in the wake of the discovery of the more famous group of early Gnostic Christian documents found at Nag Hammadi in 1945, known as the Nag Hammadi library.

 The "Berlin Codex" is a single-quire Coptic codex bound with wooden boards covered with a leather that neither resembles tanned leather, nor does it resemble parchment or alum-tawed skin (i.e. skin that has been dressed with alum to soften and bleach it).

 Four texts are bound together in the Berlin Codex.
 All are Greek works in Coptic translations.
 The first, in two sections, is a fragmentary Gospel of Mary, for which this is the primary source manuscript.
 The manuscript is a Coptic translation of an earlier Greek original.
 Though the surviving pages are well-preserved, the text is not complete and it is clear from what was found that the Gospel of Mary contained nineteen pages, assuming that the codex begins with it; pages 1–6 and 11-14 are missing entirely.

 The Codex also contains the Apocryphon of John, The Sophia of Jesus Christ, and an epitome of the Act of Peter.
 These texts are often discussed together with the earlier Nag Hammadi texts.